WHAT to Eat

 Remember, satiety is about getting a higher percentage of protein rather than simply consuming more protein.
 To achieve this, you can progressively dial back the energy in your diet from fat and carbs.

-Many people in our Macros Masterclass find that they are already getting the protein they need; they need to slowly dial back their energy from fat and/or carbs while prioritising protein.
+Many people in our Macros Masterclass find that they are already getting the protein they need; they just need to slowly dial back their energy from fat and/or carbs while prioritising protein.

 5.10 How Should I Break a Fast?

 However, multi-day fasts are not the goal of Data-Driven Fasting.
-We simply want to optimise your day-to-day eating routine so you can consume high-quality, nutrient-dense food to satiety without digestive issues or bingeing when you refuel.
+We want to optimise your day-to-day eating routine so you can consume high-quality, nutrient-dense food to satiety without digestive issues or bingeing when you refuel.

 It’s always ideal to ensure your first meal of the day has plenty of nutrients and protein.
 Then, if you still need it later, you can top up with some extra energy.
-Many people find their blood sugars are lower later in the day, so protein with a little more carbs is often ideal in the afternoon.
-Meanwhile, focusing on protein, which comes with fat, is ideal at your first meal.

 5.11 Can I Drink Alcohol While Fasting?